rednafi/rednafi.com/content/go/dysfunctional_options_pattern.md

 factory and immediately know about the supported modifier methods.

 I did a rudimentary benchmark[^5] of the two approaches and was surprised that the second one was roughly ~76x faster!
+Here's an example[^6] of the pattern in the wild.

 [^1]:
     [Self-referential functions and the design of options](https://commandcenter.blogspot.com/2014/01/self-referential-functions-and-design.html)